Lloyd Jones (English footballer): Liverpool

-Liverpool signed Lloyd Jones in May 2011 from the Plymouth Argyle for a sum of £150,000.
+Liverpool signed Lloyd Jones in May 2011 from Plymouth Argyle for a sum of £150,000.
+Jones was considered the best centre half in the country, compared with the likes of Vincent Kompany.

 The large figure of Jones quickly became a regular starter for Liverpool's Under-21 squad during the 2012–13 season.
 He was rewarded with his good performances by earning a call up to the senior squad on 12 May 2013 for Liverpool's Premier League encounter against Fulham.
 He was an unused substitute in the 3–1 victory for Liverpool.

-In July 2013, he signed a 3-year professional deal with the club.
+In July 2013, he signed a three-year professional deal with the club.

-Jones captained the Reserve team for the latter part of the 2013–14 campaign & throughout the 2014–15 season.
+Jones captained the Reserve team for the latter part of the 2013–14 campaign and throughout the 2014–15 season.

 Various loan spells

-On 1 January 2015, Lloyd Jones signed a 6 weeks loan deal with Cheltenham Town along with fellow reserve teammates Kevin Stewart and Jack Dunn.
+On 1 January 2015, Lloyd Jones signed a six-week loan deal with Cheltenham Town along with fellow reserve teammates Kevin Stewart and Jack Dunn.
 He made his Cheltenham, and senior debut, on 3 January in a League Two match against Oxford United which saw Cheltenham win 2–1.

-On 12 March 2015, Jones joined Accrington Stanley on a 6 weeks loan.
+On 12 March 2015, Jones joined Accrington Stanley on a six weeks loan.

 On 3 August 2015, Jones signed a season long loan with Blackpool.
-On 30 September 2015, he suffered a serious injury being out for 6 months injuring both knee & ankle in the same tackle.
+On 30 September 2015, he suffered a serious injury, injuring both his knee and ankle in the same tackle, and was out for 6 months.

 On 6 August 2016, Jones signed new 2-year contract with Liverpool and on the same day, he was loaned to Swindon Town.